voxel51/fiftyone-teams-app-deploy/docker/README.md

 FiftyOne Teams v1.3.0 introduces the capability to connect FiftyOne Teams SDKs through the FiftyOne Teams API instead of creating a direct connection to MongoDB.

-In order to enable the FiftyOne Teams Authenticated API you will need to [expose the FiftyOne Teams API endpoint](docs/expose-teams-api.md) and [configure your SDK](https://docs.voxel51.com/teams/api_connection.html).
+If you would like to enable the FiftyOne Teams Authenticated API you will need to [expose the FiftyOne Teams API endpoint](docs/expose-teams-api.md) and [configure your SDK](https://docs.voxel51.com/teams/api_connection.html).

 #### Enabling FiftyOne Teams Plugins